 AS PUBLISHED IN AUSTRALIAN PROPERTY INVESTOR MAGAZINE (CLICK HERE)

-The month of June brought a lot of positive news for property markets around Australia when the Reserve Bank cut interest rates to an all-time low, with a further reduction in July and an expected cut again in the coming months.
+The month of June brought a lot of positive news for property markets around Australia.
+At the time of this month’s Brisbane Property Market Update June 2019, the Reserve Bank has cut interest rates to an all-time low, with a further reduction in July and an expected cut again in the coming months.
 This, on the back of no changes to negative gearing or capital gain tax policy and the banking regulator changing lending rules that will make it easier for people to borrow money, has all come at the same time injecting a lot of positive sentiment back into property markets around the country.

 Following all of this news, Domain have provided House Price Forecasts from now into 2020 with the Brisbane Property Market median house price tipped to increase between 4-6% over the next 18 months.